elixir-oasis/oasis/README.md

   * creating lib/common/api/get_pets.ex
   ```

-  We can see `*get_pets.ex` files are moved into the expected path, and their module names are `Common.Api.GetPets` and `Common.Api.PreGetPets`, other operations do not define `x-oasis-name-space` field, so they still use the default one `Oasis.Gen`.
+  We can see `pre_get_pets.ex` and `get_pets.ex` files are moved into the expected path, and their module names are `Common.Api.GetPets` and `Common.Api.PreGetPets`, other operations do not define `x-oasis-name-space` field, so they still use the default one `Oasis.Gen`.

-3. Use "x-oasis-name-space" in the OAS's Paths Object, this use case as a global setting and archive it in the document under the file version management, for example, add this newline `x-oasis-name-space: Common.Api` as below:
+3. Use `"x-oasis-name-space"` in the OAS's Paths Object, this use case as a global setting and can archive it in the document under the file version management, for example, add this newline `x-oasis-name-space: Common.Api` as below:

   ```yaml
     paths: